LarsBehrenberg/gb-content-copy/content/posts/charles-dickens.md

       > "Please, sir, I want some more" (Oliver in Oliver Twist)
     buttonToggle: true
+    sideGalleryImages:
+      - imageTitle: The title pages of Bleak House
+        imageUrl: /assets/charles-dickens-bleak-house-title-pages.jpg
+      - imageTitle: Dickens' first publishing contract, with Chapman & Hall, for the Pickwick Papers
+        imageUrl: /assets/charles-dickens-first-publishing-contract-pickwick-papers.jpg
+      - imageTitle: An engraving showing Oliver being taught how to pickpocket in Oliver Twist.
+        imageUrl: /assets/charles-dickens-oliver-twist-pickpocketing-engraving.jpg
   - textTitle: Impact
     text: >-
       ### Dickens was the leading Victorian novelist, and probably the greatest